marxin/texi2rst-generated/sphinx/install/configuration.rst

 .. option:: --with-boot-ldflags=flags

   This option may be used to set linker flags to be used when linking stage 2 and later when bootstrapping GCC.
-If -with-boot-libs is not is set to a value, then the default is :samp:`-static-libstdc++ -static-libgcc`.
+If --with-boot-libs is not is set to a value, then the default is :samp:`-static-libstdc++ -static-libgcc`.